CMASCenter/pcluster-cmaq/docs/user_guide/software-install-pcluster.md

 # Install CMAQ and pre-requisite libraries on linux

+## Install CMAQ sofware on parallel cluster

+### Login to updated cluster
+(note, replace the centos.pem with your Key Pair)

+`pcluster ssh -v -Y -i ~/centos.pem --cluster-name cmaq`

 ### Change shell to use .tcsh

 'sudo usermod -s /bin/tcsh lizadams'

+you may need to log out and log back in to have the tcsh shell be active

 The following instructions assume that you will be installing the software to a /shared/build directory